Cgironalas/tetris/README.md

 This is a git for a tetris game made on react that stores high scores on a PostgreSQL database.
 They connect through a Flask based API.

+To run the api and game with one command run:
+`docker-compose -f tetris.yml up`

 To run the `tetris_api` docker image as a standalone run:
 `docker run -p 5000:5000 cgironalas/tetris_api:latest`.
   * To run it from the source code run: